Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 that can be used to toggle debugging features on or off.
 Users can invoke this special activity, at run-time, using the following [`adb`](https://developer.android.com/studio/command-line/adb) command:

-`adb shell am start -n [package.name]/mozilla.components.service.glean.debug.GleanDebugActivity [extra keys]`
+`adb shell am start -n [applicationId]/mozilla.components.service.glean.debug.GleanDebugActivity [extra keys]`

 In the above:

-- `[package.name]` is the product's package name as exported in the manifest file.
+- `[applicationId]` is the product's application id as defined in the manifest file and/or build script.
 For the glean sample application, this is `org.mozilla.samples.glean` for a release build and `org.mozilla.samples.glean.debug` for a debug build.

 - `[extra keys]` is a list of extra keys to be passed to the debug activity.
 See the [documentation](https://developer.android.com/studio/command-line/adb#IntentSpec)